Understanding the definition of an emotional support animal can help you decide if one might be right for you.

 A licensed mental health professional can provide you with an ESA letter if they see fit.
 The letter must include their official letterhead, a dated signature, and other specific details that apply to your situation.

 If you have an emotional support pet, you also have specific rights granted by ESA laws.
-These rights apply to travel and housing and ensure you receive fair treatment.
+These rights apply to housing to ensure you receive fair treatment.

 The Fair Housing Act (FHA) is a federal law that prohibits discrimination in housing, specifically related to disability, race, religion, sex, color, national origin, or familial status.
 As a person with an emotional support animal, you are protected against discrimination if you are seeking to buy or rent a home, secure housing assistance, or qualify for a mortgage.
 The FHA also makes it illegal for a homeowner or landlord to set different terms or conditions for the sale or rental of a house due to any of the factors named above.
 Some types of housing are not included in the FHA regulations, including single-family homes rented or sold by owner, private clubs, religious housing, and owner-occupied buildings with four units or less.